-- Remove the vehicle lock. - Apply parking brake and check if it operates properly. - Check tire pressure and condition. - Check wheels and bearings for wear and damage. - Check location of controls and ensure they work properly. - · Verify if steering operates freely. - Activate throttle control lever several times to ensure it operates freely.
+- Apply parking brake and check if it operates properly. - Check tire pressure and condition. - Check wheels and bearings for wear and damage. - Check location of controls and ensure they work properly. - Verify if steering operates freely. - Activate throttle control lever several times to ensure it operates freely.
 It must return to idle position when released. - Activate the brake lever and brake pedal to make sure the brakes fully apply.
-Lever and pedal must fully return when released. - Ensure transmission lever is working then reset in PARK position. - Check fuel, oil and coolant levels. - Check for oil leaks on the engine/transmission and drive train components. - Ensure fuel valve is in fully open position (ON). - Clean headlamps, direction indicator lamps and brake lamp. - Ensure front access compartment cover and rear storage compartment cover are properly latched.
+Lever and pedal must fully return when released. - Ensure transmission lever is working then reset in PARK position. - Check fuel, oil and coolant levels. - Check for oil leaks on the engine/transmission and drive train components. - Ensure fuel valve is in fully open position (ON). - Clean headlamps, and taillight. - Ensure front access compartment cover and rear storage compartment cover are properly latched.

 - Ensure that the operator's and either the passenger's seat or the storage box are in place and properly latched. - If you transport cargo, respect load capacity.
 Ensure cargo is properly secured to the racks. - If you are pulling a trailer or other equipment, ensure it respects the tongue capacity and towing capacity.
 Ensure trailer is properly secured to hitch. - Look and feel for loose parts while engine is off.
-Check fasteners. - Ensure the path of travel is free of persons and obstacles. - Check operation of ignition switch, start button, engine stop switch, headlamps and direction indicator switches as well as hazard warning button. - Check passenger's seat and backrest condition. - Check the grab handles condition. - Educate the passenger concerning the basic rules for a safe ride. - Make sure that the passenger, if carrying one, is seated on the designated passenger's seat. - When storage box is installed (in place of rear seat), check if it is latched properly. - Start engine and drive forward slowly a few feet and apply all brakes individually to test them.
+Check fasteners. - Ensure the path of travel is free of persons and obstacles. - Check operation of ignition switch, start button, engine stop switch, taillight and indicator lights. - Check passenger's seat and backrest condition. - Check the grab handles condition. - Educate the passenger concerning the basic rules for a safe ride. - Make sure that the passenger, if carrying one, is seated on the designated passenger's seat. - When storage box is installed (in place of rear seat), check if it is latched properly. - Start engine and drive forward slowly a few feet and apply all brakes individually to test them. - Check operation of 2WD/4WD selector